Server Side JavaScript Building Guide

 Index.html

-Define a function, loadPurchasedBooks that fetches the purchase history for the user from the server and display the purchased books on the page:
+Then the last part, define a function, loadPurchasedBooks that fetches the purchase history for the user from the server and display the purchased books on the page:

 const loadPurchasedBooks = (userId) => {